 When the ingrown hair causes severe skin damage or cyst formation or is too stubborn to move out of the skin, you should visit an experienced dermatologist for better treatment.
 They will remove the ingrown hair through surgery.

-Ans: Yes, ingrown facial hair irritates the skin brutally.
-When the ingrown beard hair left ignored and untreated, they cause skin redness, pimples, and inflammation and cyst formation.
+Yes, ingrown facial hair irritates the skin brutally.
+When the ingrown beard hair is left ignored and untreated, they cause skin redness, pimples, inflammation and cyst formation.

-Ans: Yes, there are plenty of natural remedies for ingrown hair.
-Some of the most effective are as follows;
+Yes, there are plenty of natural remedies for ingrown hair.
+Some of the most effective are as follows:

-- Apply castor oil and argan oil on your skin as argon oil act as a natural exfoliator and castor oil fight against inflammation and soar.
+● Apply castor oil and argan oil on your skin as argan oil acts as a natural exfoliator and castor oil fights against inflammation and soar.

-- Sugar and baking soda also act like natural skin exfoliator that can be used for the ingrown mustache or beard hair prevention.
+● Sugar and baking soda also act like natural skin exfoliators that can be used for ingrown mustache or beard hair prevention.